SamuelvVelzen/Financely2025/docs/adding-a-new-bank.md

    - Check that the mapping step shows correct suggestions

 2. **Test Type Detection:**
-   - For sign-based: Test with positive and negative amounts
+   - For default: Test with positive and negative amounts
    - For column-based: Test with different debit/credit values
    - Verify transactions show correct EXPENSE/INCOME types in review step